SyahrulNazri/sd-training/Readme.md

 ## Topic-Unused Output Optimization
 **(1).counter_opt**

-*The count[0] used the 1 bit and others bit are unused.From netlist diagram we can show the only one flop was available because only count[o] was used.The others unsed flop was not showed.*
+*The count[0] used the 1 bit and others bit are unused.From netlist diagram we can show the only one flop was available because only count[o] was used.The others unused flop was not showed.*
 >![Slide17](https://user-images.githubusercontent.com/118953939/206729992-a194188f-5661-4840-b2e0-f62d1ef1a2e1.PNG)

 >![Slide18](https://user-images.githubusercontent.com/118953939/206730011-5c69efd6-9869-47b3-b7f2-750f384b2daf.PNG)